Skip to footer content

 .NET Core Excel Spreadsheet: Create Professional Excel Worksheet Files in C# Using IronXL: Image 5 - Console Output

 IronXL supports over 150 Excel functions, including mathematical operations (SUM, AVERAGE, ROUND), statistical functions (COUNT, MAX, MIN, STDEV), text manipulation (CONCATENATE, LEFT, RIGHT), and logical operations (IF, AND, OR).
-For a complete list, see the supported formulas reference.
+See the formula editing guide for advanced scenarios, including cell references across worksheets.

-For simpler scenarios where formulas don't need to persist in the Excel file, IronXL provides built-in aggregation methods with excellent performance:
+For simpler scenarios where formulas do not need to persist in the Excel file, IronXL provides built-in aggregation methods:

 decimal sum = sheet["B2:B5"].Sum();